Conditions in winter can be challenging, making driving tricky.

 Here at Halfords, we like to make life as easy as possible.
 That’s why we offer a safe and contactless Free Tyre Check.
 In it, one of our trained technicians will check both the pressure and tread depth of the tyres, making sure they are safe for winter driving.

-To make sure your car is winter ready, why not also use our 10-Point Winter Car Health Check.
+To make sure your car is winter ready, why not also use our 10-Point Car Check.
 In it, a technician will check your vehicle’s tyres, headlights and brake lights, battery, windscreen, oil level, screen wash level and AdBlue and coolant level.

 If you need more help getting the right tyres, head over to our tyres advice and buying guides where there’s lots more information.